kubedb/cli/docs/tutorials/monitoring.md

 Now, open your browser and go to the following URL: _http://{minikube-ip}:{prometheus-svc-nodeport}_ to visit Prometheus Dashboard.
 According to the above example, this URL will be [http://192.168.99.100:30900](http://192.168.99.100:30900).

 ## Create a PostgreSQL database
-KubeDB implements a `Postgres` TPR to define the specification of a PostgreSQL database.
+KubeDB implements a `Postgres` CRD to define the specification of a PostgreSQL database.
 Below is the `Postgres` object created in this tutorial.

 ```yaml
 apiVersion: kubedb.com/v1alpha1